BozoDel/LoveKnowsNoBorders/README.md

 For our purposes, a section or page is considered not translated if it hasn't been translated through this workflow, that is, if there's a previous "manual" translation, it's still considered not translated.
 Setting the section as being translated is the first thing a translator does, even before downloading the pages.
 It's only considered translated when the translator has finished uploading all pages and checked for updates that might have been made in the meantime.

+The LÖVE wiki is under a [GNU Free Documentation licens v1.3](https://gnu.org/copyleft/fdl.html), so, as inappropriate as it may seem, the translation memories also have to be under that license.
+[Here](https://github.com/BozoDel/LoveKnowsNoBorders-PT/blob/master/licenses.md)'s an example of how to show the license.

 ### The templates

 The wiki has some templates that show some sort of warning in English, called oldin, newin and newobjectnotice.
 It's necessary to create an alternate version of those templates for each language.
 It's not strictly necessary to translate the documentation of the template, but it's nice.